-Based on this definition of the user experience and role of designer, what does a UX designer actually do?
+Based on this description of the user experience and role of designer, what does a UX designer do?

 It is at this point that things become more complicated.
 Depending on where weaknesses exist, the UX designer could be doing many things.

 He could be working with a UI designer or developer to improve a digital touch point such as a website.
 Or he could be working with a marketer to improve the social media experience.

 But a UX designer is as likely to be working with senior management on company strategy and policy.
 He might be working with HR to encourage cross departmental collaboration.
 Or speaking to finance about improving the payment experience.

 Finally, a user experience designer is there to represent the user.
 To educate colleagues about user needs.
 To encourage everybody to work together to create a better experience.

 In short, he will work on any touchpoint the user has with an organisation.
 Or any system that supports those touchpoints.
 There is rarely a part of the business that they will not talk to because they all contribute to the experience.